Bergsmf/Python_exercises/README.md

 The sites provide the implementation on the exercise page, but I face this projects as a challenge, then I just read the text that explain what is needed to do.

-I hope that in the future here will be many solutions with each more complex challenges
+I hope that in the future here will be many solutions with each more complex challenges.

 Thank you